davidmreed/dedupe_trees/README.md

 ### `output-only`

 The `output-only` sink will output the full paths of all files identified as non-original duplicates for later resolution. the `--sink-output-only-path` argument allows a file to be specified to receive this data; otherwise, it is written to standard output.

-`dedupe.py` is available under the MIT License. (c) 2017 David Reed.
-This tool is in beta stage and is provided without warranty of any kind; use `dedupe.py` at your own risk and in the understanding that it is designed to make alterations, including deletions, to your data.

-`dedupe.py` requires Python 3 and has been tested under Linux only.
-It is expected to work under Mac OS X, but has not been tested.
-While it is thought likely to work under Windows, it is completely untested and its behavior is not known.